IqraNawaz/blog/_posts/2020-01-30-Adding-disqus-to-jekyll.markdown

 ---
 layout: post
 description: Adding disqus comments to static jekyll site hosted on githubPages.
+Jekyll site hosted on github.
+Disqus comments on jekyll.
+How to add disqus comments to blog post.
 comments: true
 title:  "Adding Disqus to Static Jekyll Site!"
 date:   2020-01-30 15:45:26 +0500